hyork/dsnd-term-2-capstone-starbucks/README.md

 For each offer type, I compare Respond Yes group to Respond No group using these guidance questions and common assumptions:
 1. Do users who respond yes to offers also spend more on the app in general?
-2. How is income correlated with total spending?
-Do users with higher spending also have higher income?
+2. How is income related to response?
 3. How is age related to response?
 4. How is number of transactions related to response?
 (Assumption: user who is already more active on the app would be more likely to respond yes to offer)
 5. Do users who respond yes also have more reward points?
 (Assumption: users who are engaged and motivated to earn more points would be more likely to respond yes to offers)